CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 Installation and configuration
 ------
 If you would like to run the IPython notebooks locally, (option 1. above), you'll need to install the following:
--  IPython 0.13 is a requirement to view the ipynb files.
+-  IPython 0.13+ is a requirement to view the ipynb files.
 It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)
-- Necessary packages are PyMC, NumPy, SciPy and Matplotlib.
+- Necessary packages are PyMC 2.2, NumPy, SciPy and Matplotlib.
    -  For Linux/OSX users, you should not have a problem installing the above, [*except for Matplotlib on OSX*](http://www.penandpants.com/2012/02/24/install-python/).
    -  For Windows users, check out [pre-compiled versions](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you have difficulty.
    - also recommended, for data-mining exercises, are [PRAW](https://github.com/praw-dev/praw) and [requests](https://github.com/kennethreitz/requests).